 Family Justice Center

-A center of justice for abused children
+A justice center for abused children

-In short of a week’s time, three children aged 2, 3 and 6 were taken into the urgent care in the Aruban hospital.
-All three children had been sexually abused by their fathers or grandfathers; suffering damage so severe that they had to remain in the hospital.
+The situation in Aruba demands our urgent support.
+In short of a week’s time in April 2019, three children aged 2, 3 and 6 were taken into the urgent care in the Aruban hospital.
+All three had been sexually abused, suffering severe and life threatening injuries.
 This happened recently, but it wasn’t an isolated incident.
 This happens every week.

 What happens at The center?

 Backed by the Ministry of Public Health, Youth Care Organizations, Social Affairs and Justice, the Yoga Girl Foundation is working hard to create a safe space for abused children where everything can happen under one roof.
 One interview.
 One designated and loving caretaker to be there for each child.
 One place, that is warm and cozy and feels like home.
 The Yoga Girl Foundation will hold the accountability to make sure every child is seen, heard and supported.

 The Family Justice Center in Aruba will encompass everything from medical and emotional treatment, to legal support and criminal justice.

 Specially trained medical staff help the child prepare for the medical examination and care.

 Emotional support and treatment